+If, in the judgment of the nursing staff, the condition of a student to be excused due to illness, injury, or other emergency is such that permitting the student to walk or drive home would be imprudent, the nurse may delay excusing that student until a parent or appropriate escort is available.

 Accidents/Injuries - All accidents, illnesses, or emergencies should be immediately reported to the nearest staff member and to the nursing staff.

-Confidentiality - All medical information shared between students and health care providers is private and is treated confidentially within the limits of the law.
-Students are encouraged to be candid about their health histories and risk behaviors.
-The Health Services staff strongly encourages students to communicate with parents as well..
-Confidential information will be released in life-threatening circumstances and when legally necessary as required by law.
+Confidentiality - All medical information shared between students and certified health care providers is private and is treated confidentially within the limits of the law.
+Protecting the confidentiality of health care for students serves important interests.
+By respecting their need for privacy, students are encouraged to develop relationships of trust with their health care providers and to be candid about their health histories and risk behaviors.
+The Health Services staff strongly encourages students to communicate with parents.
+Confidential information will be released in life-threatening circumstances and when legally necessary as required by law or in litigated matters.
 Whenever possible, students and/or parents will be notified before confidential information is released.
-The Academy adheres to FERPA regulations and HIPAA as appropriate.
+The Academy adheres to FERPA regulations and HIPPA as appropriate.

 Emergency Transportation - In an emergency, the school nurse and/or administrator at the scene will decide if ambulance transport is appropriate.
 Once EMS is on scene, PA staff relinquish their responsibility, EMS takes control of the scene.
 All life threatening situations will be transported to Parkland Medical center.
 Any request to transport to a different facility may incur additional fees per Derry Fire Department.

+All life threatening situations will be transported to Parkland Medical Center.
 Transport to another facility can usually be arranged after stabilization.
+If there is a serious health problem that cannot be treated at a local health facility (or that can only be treated at a specific out of town facility), please make this known, in writing, to the Pinkerton Academy Health Office.
+The Academy will, in turn, make every effort to inform responding emergency personnel of these exceptional circumstances.
+Preferences (limited to the above) will be honored provided back-up ambulance service is available at the time.

-Exclusions - A student may be excluded from school by an administrator if there is reason to believe that there is serious risk to the student's health, life, safety, or well-being, or by a school nurse if the hazard is specifically health related.
+Exclusions - A student may be excluded from school by an administrator if there is reason to believe that there isserious risk to the student's health, life, safety, or well-being, or by a school nurse if the hazard is specifically health related.
 The student may be required to remain out of school until evaluated and approved to return by a licensed medical provider.
+Students whose immunizations are not updated will be excluded from school until they are in compliance with NH immunization laws.

-Excusals - A "medical excuse" will be considered for students dismissed due to high fevers, vomiting, situations where contagion is questioned, and for other circumstances where it was "inadvisable or impossible" for the student to remain in school.
+Excusals - for minor illnesses are part of the attendance rubric.
+A "medical excuse" will be considered for students dismissed due to high fevers, situations where contagion is questioned, and for other circumstances where it was "inadvisable or impossible" for the student to remain in school.
 HIV/AIDS Policy Statement - The Pinkerton Academy policy on HIV/AIDS adopted by the Pinkerton Academy Board of Trustees on April 9, 1992 (revised 2003), is available in the Health Services link.

 Immunizations - In conjunction with RSA 141 C: 20 and its recent amendments, no students will be enrolled at Pinkerton Academy without an immunization record that is in compliance with said laws.
-Students whose immunizations are not updated will be excluded from school until they are in compliance with NH immunization laws.